Univalence and completeness of Segal objects: Introduction

 is an equivalence for all pairs of types $A,B$ (up to a slight abuse of the syntax).
 In this diction, generally, a type family $p\colon E\twoheadrightarrow B$ is univalent if and only if the canonical transport maps of the form

 are equivalences.
-In Section~\ref{secunivsegal} we generalize this notion of univalence for fibrations in such categories $\mathbb{C}$ to a notion of univalence for Segal objects $X$ in $\mathbb{C}$ via a correspondingly defined object of internal equivalences.
-This internally defined notion of univalence is what usually is meant by completeness in the literature.
+In Section~\ref{secunivsegal} we generalize this notion of univalence for fibrations in such categories $\mathbb{C}$ to a notion of univalence for Segal objects\footnote{For the sake of this generalization, the notion of Segal objects in this paper will assume a fibrancy condition that is weaker than Reedy fibrancy.
+It is hence slightly more general than the definition of Segal objects as known from the standard references.} $X$ in $\mathbb{C}$ via a correspondingly defined object of internal equivalences.
+This internally defined notion of univalence is what in recent years often is meant by completeness in the literature.
 For the purposes of this paper, we will call this property univalence however and reserve the name completeness for the strict and external notion motivated above.

-The aim of Section~\ref{secunivvscompl} therefore is to compare univalence and completeness accordingly defined and generalized in categories which combine the frameworks of Section~\ref{secunivsegal} and Section~\ref{seccompleteness}.
+The aim of Section~\ref{secunivvscompl} therefore is to compare univalence and completeness accordingly defined and generalized in categories that combine the frameworks of Section~\ref{secunivsegal} and Section~\ref{seccompleteness}.
 These are the logical model categories (with an additional commonly assumed cofibrancy condition).
 The resulting juxtaposition of the internal and the external, or the weak and the strict, will boil down to the comparison of two types of equivalences associated to Segal objects in such model categories.
 We thus prove the following theorem and define all the notions involved.

 \begin{repthm}{intc=simpc} Let $X$ be a Segal object in a logical model category $\mathbb{M}$ in which all fibrant objects are cofibrant.
 Then $X$ is univalent if and only if its Reedy fibrant replacement $\mathbb{R}X$ is complete, by which we mean that its $\Delta^{op}$-indexed cotensor yields a right Quillen functor of the form